Uninett/Argus/docs/writing-glueservices.rst

 A glue service mainly concerns itself with:

 * Creating new incidents in Argus whenever a source system reports a problem.
-* How to describe and tag any incident it creates, so that the incident is made meaningful to Argus users.
+* Describing and tagging created incidents in an expressive, meaningful way for the users' consumption.
 * Closing existing Argus incidents it has created, when the source system reports that a problem has been resolved.